lit/lit.dev/packages/lit-dev-content/site/guide/composition/directives.md

 ## Asynchronous directives

-The previous example directives are synchronous: they return values synchronously to their `render()`/`update()` lifecycle, so their results are written to the DOM during `lit-html`'s the `render` call.
+The previous example directives are synchronous: they return values synchronously to their `render()`/`update()` lifecycle, so their results are written to the DOM during the component's `update()` callback.

 Sometimes, you want a directive to be able to update the DOM asynchronously—for example, if it depends on an asynchronous event like a network request.

-When a directive sets a value asynchronously, it needs to extend the `DisconnectableDirective` base class, which provides a `setValue` API for asynchronously setting the value.
+To set a value asynchronously, a directive needs to extend the `DisconnectableDirective` base class, which provides a `setValue()` API.

-Here's a trivial example of an asynchronous directive:
+Here's an example of a simple asynchronous directive that renders a Promise value:

 ```js
 class ResolvePromise extends DisconnectableDirective {